Site Search:

-In a paternity case, the court can give visitation rights to one of the parents.
+In a paternity case, the court can order parenting time for one of the parents.

-If both parents have signed the Voluntary Acknowledgment of Parentage form and you need to go to court to get visitation rights, you file a Complaint for Support-Custody-Visitation and check the appropriate boxes in paragraph 7.
+If both parents have signed the Voluntary Acknowledgment of Parentage form and you need to go to court to get visitation rights, you file a Complaint for Support-Custody-Parenting Time and check the appropriate boxes in paragraph 7.
 You also file the Acknowledgment.

-If you are filing a Complaint to Establish Paternity and need a visitation order, check off the appropriate box in paragraph 6.
+If you are filing a Complaint to Establish Paternity and need a parenting time order, check off the appropriate box in paragraph 6.

-The judge can make a temporary visitation order while the case is going on.
-To get a temporary visitation order, you file a motion along with an affidavit and a proposed order.
+The judge can make a temporary parenting time order while the case is going on.
+To get a temporary parenting time order, you file a motion along with an affidavit and a proposed order.

-If the court decides that a pattern or serious incident of abuse has occurred, then if it orders visitation for the abusive parent the court must provide for the safety and well-being of the child and the safety of the abused parent.
+If the court decides that a pattern or serious incident of abuse has occurred, it is not supposed to order parenting time.
+The court must provide for the safety and well-being of the child and the safety of the abused parent.
+It can order supervised visitation or other orders about the abusive parent visiting the child.

-This law applies whether or not the parents are marreid to each other.
+The "best interests of the child” law applies whether or not the parents are married to each other.

 For more information see Massachusetts General Laws, Chapter 209C, section 10.